velitasali/notes/_posts/2020-10-13-film-studies-2-2.md

 author: tasali
 title: Film Studies - Week 2.2
 date: 2020-10-13 14:40:00 +300
 description: Understanding the types of montage.
-Is is metric
 summary: Projecting human behavior on to a film requires an understanding how we see things and create the whole by comparing the whole.
 tags: [eisenstein, montage, theory]
 category: ELIT321